bmc-compuware/ispw-source-code-downloader-azure-extension/README.md

 - **Component Type** : Optionally use to identify components of a specific type to download (such as COB, COPY, or JOB).
 - **Level** : Optionally use to identify components at a specific level in the life cycle to download (such as DEV1, STG1, or PRD).
 - **Force download of unchanged source** : Optionally use to indicate that all source matching the current filter should be downloaded, regardless of whether it has been changed recently or not.
 If this box is left unchecked, it will delete any files in the workspace that no longer match the filter specified above.
 Leaving it unchecked will also only download source that has been changed since the last time the job was run.
+- **Download related includes** : Optionally check this option if you want to download related includes eg.Copybooks, Header Files etc.
+- **Categorize On Component Type** : Optionally Check this option if you want to categorize downloaded files into different folders based on component type.
+- **Download with compile only** :Optionally when this box is checked, all files matching the filter will be downloaded, including Compile Only tasks.
 - **Trust all Certificates** : This allows you to trust self-signed server certificates.
 By default set to false.\n>Enabling this is not recommended.

 Click **Save**.